Sex offender: Therapies and treatment

 Behavior modification programs have been shown to reduce recidivism in sex offenders.
 Often, such programs use principles of applied behavior analysis.
 Two such approaches from this line of research have promise.
 The first uses operant conditioning approaches (which use reward and punishment to train new behavior, such as problem-solving) and the second uses respondent conditioning procedures, such as aversion therapy.
 Many of the behaviorism programs use covert sensitization and/or odor aversion: both are forms of aversion therapy, which have had ethical challenges.
 Such programs are effective in lowering recidivism by 15–18 percent.
 The use of aversion therapy remains controversial, and is an ethical issue related to the professional practice of behavior analysis.
 In 2007, the Texas State Auditor released a report showing that sex offenders who completed the Texas Sex Offender Treatment Program (SOTP) were 61 percent less likely to commit a new crime.

 Chemical castration is used in some countries and U.S. states to treat male sex offenders.
 Unlike physical castration, it is reversible by stopping the medication.
 For male sex offenders with severe or extreme paraphilias, physical castration appears to be effective.
 It results in a 20-year re-offense rate of less than 2.3 percent (versus 80 percent in the untreated control group), according to a large 1963 study involving a total of 1036 sex offenders by the German researcher A. Langelüddeke.
 This was much lower than otherwise expected, compared with overall sex offender recidivism rates.

+Several selective serotonin reuptake inhibitor-class antidepressant drugs (including fluoxetine and sertraline) have been known to reduce libido and produce sexual dysfunction as a side-effect.
+In the United Kingdom, use of these properties to intentionally lower the libido is an off-label use, but evidence is being gathered to support SSRI prescription for on-label use with sex offenders.
+Experiments have been conducted in which patients were divided into an unmedicated group, a group treated with the anti-androgen cyproterone acetate (CPA) which is used for chemical castration, and another treated with selective serotonin reuptake inhibitor-class antidepressant drugs (including fluoxetine and sertraline).
+Not only did medicated patients have lower SCS scores than unmedicated ones, the SSRI-treated group had lower scores than the CPA-treated group.
+As of 2026, a randomized controlled trial sponsored by Nottingham Trent University is underway to directly investigate and evaluate fluoxetine for this purpose ("Fluoxetine Assisted Sexual Arousal Reduction" or FASAR).